thomascharbit/acf-sync/README.md

 ### Installation

 - install this plugin along with ACF > 5.0.0 `composer require freshflesh/acf-sync`
 - define a `ACF_FIELDS_VERSION` constant somewhere in your code.
+It should contains your field groups version, following the [version_compare](http://php.net/manual/en/function.version-compare.php) php function format.
+Exemple : `define('ACF_FIELDS_VERSION', '1.0.0');`
 You might want to put this with your Custom Post Type definitions, for example :
  - in a project core plugin
  - in a project config file
  - in your theme functions.php